 Following is an example of an AI chatbot advertised over a popular dark web forum.

-Today, a strong brand isn’t just expected on the major platforms — TikTok, Facebook, Instagram, X, and YouTube — it’s expected to actively engage consumers through both brand and executive pages.
-Criminals know this and target these channels for impersonation and deceptive interactions.
-The result ranges from consumer confusion at best to financial loss and lasting damage to brand reputation at worst.
+Today’s consumers expect brands to show up and engage across major platforms like TikTok, Facebook, Instagram, X, and YouTube.
+That includes both official brand accounts and executive profiles.
+Cybercriminals know this and actively target these channels for impersonation and deceptive interactions.
+The consequences range from consumer confusion to financial loss and long-term damage to brand reputation.